-- The average small business uses nearly 100 technology applications outside of its primary customer relationship management system.
+- The average small business uses nearly 100 technology applications outside its primary CRM system.

-- Businesses may be able to integrate other applications into the main CRM platform to expand its functionality and streamline company organization.
+- Businesses may be able to integrate other applications with the central CRM platform to expand its functionality and streamline company organization.

-- Popular CRM integrations include those for calendars, help-desk software and email clients.
+- Popular CRM integrations include calendars, help desk software and email clients.

 - This article is for small business owners looking to use their CRM platform to its full potential as the primary driver of their technology suite.